Nick Coleman

 Yachtmaster Journey

-It’s been a long journey to earn my Yachtmaster Offshore and Ocean tickets.
+It’s been a long journey to earn my Yachtmaster Offshore and Ocean ticket.
 But to start at the end, post our exam, we are sailing back from Cowes to Lymington, with a classic afternoon of Solent sunshine, perfect winds and a favourable tide washing away some of the previous week’s memories.
 The camaraderie and relief of success echoes through the boat not only for Jonathan, Frank, Matthias and myself, but also our skipper Leon, whose rigour, diligence and patience stewarded us to success.
 We say little, but the bond of empathy and success is radiating amongst us.

 Celebrating that we all passed our RYA Yachtmasters after the exams!